-Select this option to have that field to appear to users during goal creation and throughout goals.
-Any field without this option selected will not display to users in the corresponding OU.
+Select this option if you want this field to appear to users during goal creation and throughout goals.
+Any field not selected does not display to users in the corresponding OU.
 This includes Progress and Status, so be sure to select fields you intend to utilize.

-Select this option to force users to enter or select information for this field.
+Select this option to make if mandatory for users to enter or select information for this field.
 For example, if Targets is required, a user must enter at least one target for each goal.

-- Read-Only (Uploaded Goals) - This applies to goals that are uploaded to the system via a data feed.
+- Read-Only (Uploaded Goals) - Goals that are uploaded to the system via a data feed.

-- Read-Only (Goals Library) - This applies to goals that are imported from the Goals Library.
+- Read-Only (Goals Library) - Goals that are imported from the Goals Library.
 Note: Some fields cannot be set as read-only for goals imported from the Goals Library, because these fields are not set when creating a goal template for the Goals Library.

-- Read-Only (Assigned Goals) - This applies to non-shared goals that are assigned to a user.
+- Read-Only (Assigned Goals) - Non-shared goals that are assigned to a user.
 Read-only settings for Assigned goals are applied to non-shared assigned goals only.
 If a goal is both imported from the Goals Library and assigned, the read-only settings for assigned goals are applied.

-In this field, you can rename a field to something more appropriate for your company.
-This will change that field name everywhere it exists throughout goals.
+Rename a field to something more appropriate for your company.
+This changes the field name everywhere it exists throughout goals.
 The image on this screen always displays the default name of each field.
 This may be helpful if you decide to change it again in the future.
 These fields have a 50 character limit.

-If multi-language is enabled, a globe will appear next to each field name.
-Click the globe to localize the field name or turn on/off the field for different languages.
+If multi-language is enabled, a globe appears next to each field name.
+Click the globe to localize the field name or turn the field on or off for different languages.